JanviRattanAtre/Hotel-Reviews-Analysis/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your improvements or feature suggestions.

-## License

-[Specify license details here.]

----

-This description is generalized based on the project name and common goals in review analysis.
-Feel free to update it based on the exact implementation details of your repository!